yash198018/lilpipe/README.md

 Try the full example in our [Jupyter notebook](examples/example.ipynb).

-## Why tinypipe?
+## Why lilpipe?

-tinypipe is designed for users who need simple, sequential pipelines without the overhead of complex workflow libraries.
-Unlike other tools that focus on directed acyclic graphs (DAGs), parallel execution, or distributed systems, tinypipe prioritizes:
+lilpipe is designed for users who need simple, sequential pipelines without the overhead of complex workflow libraries.
+Unlike other tools that focus on directed acyclic graphs (DAGs), parallel execution, or distributed systems, lilpipe prioritizes:

 - **Simplicity**: Linear workflows with a clear, predictable order.
 - **Type Safety**: Pydantic-based configuration for robust, validated state.
 - **Lightweight Design**: Minimal dependencies and easy setup.
 - **Bio-Friendly**: Tailored for lab workflows (e.g., LBA), but flexible for any sequential task.

-Choose tinypipe for type-safe, sequential pipelines in Python-centric projects, especially in data science or bio/lab applications, where graph-based or heavy orchestration tools are unnecessary.
+Choose lilpipe for type-safe, sequential pipelines in Python-centric projects, especially in data science or bio/lab applications, where graph-based or heavy orchestration tools are unnecessary.

 ## License